abendayan/expresszz/Readme.md

-# Utils for microservices
+# ExpressZZ
-Collection of stuff to help quickly build a express server with redis session
+Utils to help to quickly build an express server

 ### Usage
 ```js